dsl55/HWintegration/README.md

 * You see here the typical julia package setup with `src` and `test` folder.
 	* Inside `src` I set up a module for you, with some empty function definitions that you should fill out.
 	* Inside `test` I set up a test module, where you should place your unit tests.
-You will get extra points for unit tests.
+	* You must test the results of each function with a unit test.
 * You don't have to stick the scaffold I give you, but you have to provide a function `runall` that runs all of your questions.
 This function is currently provided.
 * your answer to each question should be a function.
 * each question should print the desired result to screen, e.g. using the `println` function.